-Recreation Ground awarded Green Flag for 2017!
+Recreation Ground regularly awarded a Green Flag!

 Bollington Recreation Ground has been awarded the prestigious Green Flag once again.
 Congratulations go to all those who have worked so hard to maintain the Rec in the outstanding condition that it now is.

 The Recreation Ground is the main formal recreational area in Bollington, the other being the Atax fields at Bollington Cross.
 Located between the Macclesfield Canal, Palmerston Street and Adlington Road, this ground provides facilities for cricket, football, tennis and bowls.